jeessh/jeessh/README.md

 * 🎓 I'm a 3rd year student @ the University of Waterloo, majoring in Computer Science
 * 🧑‍💻 3 years of dev experience, 1 year of professional experience
-* 🌱 Diving deep into SWE life (and trying not to break prod 🥀)
+* 🌱 Deep diving into SWE life (and trying not to break prod 🥀)

 <div>
 <a href="https://github.com/jeessh"><img src="https://img.shields.io/badge/Follow Me-424242?logo=github&style=for-the-badge"/></a>